Baku–Tbilisi–Kars railway: Objectives and political issues

 The key objective of the project was to improve economic relations between the three countries, and to gain direct foreign investment by connecting Europe and Asia.
 Some commentators in Armenia viewed the new route as an attempt by Azerbaijan to bypass Armenia and isolate it from regional economic projects.
 However, the route through Armenia was politically impossible due to the unresolved war between Armenia and Azerbaijan over the status of Nagorno-Karabakh.

 According to Samuel Lussac, "[the project] will contribute to further regional cooperation between Azerbaijan, Georgia and Turkey," but it will also, "constitute a new stage in the further marginalisation of Armenia within the South Caucasus."
 The president of Azerbaijan, Ilham Aliyev, reportedly declared in 2005: "If we succeed with this project, the Armenians will end in complete isolation, which would create an additional problem for their already bleak future".

 As further objectives, the railway is expected to provide stable goods turnover between Azerbaijan, Turkey, Georgia, and the countries located on the other side of the Caspian Sea.
 The formation of strong port infrastructure and transportation of oil and oil products to the world markets are also part of targets.

 Route

 In total, 105 km of new track have been built between Kars and Akhalkalaki, with 76 km within Turkey and 29 km in Georgia.
+This section is single track, not electrified.
+The platform and the tunnels are prepared for a second track, should the need arises.

 The existing railway line from Akhalkalaki to Marabda and on to Tbilisi and Baku has been modernised.

 Its total length is 826 km, and the line will be able to transport 1 million passengers and 6.5 million tons of freight in the first stage.
-It capacity will eventually be million passengers and over 15 million tons of freight.
+Its capacity will eventually be 3 million passengers and over 15 million tons of freight.